Drama CPD and INSET

 Bring (even more) creativity and active learning into your school curriculum!
-David Farmer delivers high-quality bespoke Drama INSET days and twilight CPD sessions in schools across the UK and internationally.
-These are suitable for teachers and teaching assistants with a focus on cross-curricular strategies or specific topics.
+Our award-winning Drama CPD training is available now for individuals, staff training days or even bootcamp workshop weeks!
+The content is ideal for teachers and teaching assistants with a focus on cross-curricular strategies, literacy or specific topics.

 Thank you so much for delivering an exciting, productive and valuable series of workshops.